Design a 3D local scene

 - In the Contents pane, expand the Buildings layer and click its symbol.

 The Symbology pane appears.
-Here you can modify the properties of the layer's symbol so it displays differently.
+In this pane, you can modify the properties of the layer's symbol so it displays differently.
 You'll choose a texture that has edges so the buildings are displayed more clearly.

-- In the Symbology - Buildings pane, on the Gallery tab, click the White (use textures) With Edges item.
+- In the Symbology pane, on the Gallery tab, click the White (use textures) with Edges item.

 By rendering lines on the sharp boundaries of building edges, they can be visually separated.